xiaoqixian/lmdb/README.md

 After all above work, if the return code is not `MDB_SUCCESS`, then the transaction has an error.
 Any transaction with error won't be committed.

+##### `mdb_txn_commit`

+Constraints of committable transactions:

+- Can't be read only
+- Must be the current write transaction recorded in the environment struct.
+- Must not have errors

+Any violation causes the transaction aborted.

+All write transactions carries a dirty queue, every time make changes to a page, if the page is not dirty, then the clean page is replaced with a new dirty page.
+After then the changes will be made to the page, so the original pages will always keep clean in a transaction.
+All dirty pages will be appended to the dirty queue when they are allocated.

+So when commit a transaction, all dirty pages are written back to disk.
+LMDB uses iovec to support multiple writing sources.
+Page write back address is identified by page number.

 ##### `mdb_search_page_root`

 `mdb_search_page`  searches a page by a key, but `mdb_search_page` is just a wrapper of `mdb_search_page_root`.